Gocha R. Tsetskhladze

 Gocha R. Tsetskhladze (c.
 1963 – 11 September 2022) was a Georgian-born British classical archaeologist who studied in Ukraine, Russia and England, at the University of Oxford.
 He taught at Royal Holloway, University of London and Melbourne University.
 Tsetskhladze became director of the central Anatolian Pessinus excavation site in 2009.
 His area of specialisation was Greek colonization.
-He previously worked on excavations of Greek colonies located along the Black Sea coasts of Georgia, Russia, and the Ukraine.
+He previously worked on excavations of Greek colonies located along the Black Sea coasts of Georgia, Russia, and Ukraine.

 Tsetskhladze died on 11 September 2022, at the age of 59.